Non-Geometric T-Duality as Higher Groupoid Bundles with Connections: T-duality with scalar fluxes

 Thus, each connected component of the base manifold $X$ is associated to an element of $R_n$ --- the $R$-flux.
-Within each connected component, then, one has additional $Q$-flux around non-contractible cycles; if the $R$-flux vanishes for a connected component $X_i$, then $Q$-flux is simply valued in terms of a group homomorphism \(\pi_1(X_i)\to\sfGO(n,n;\IZ)\) satisfying \eqref{eq:g-even}.
+Within each connected component, then, one has additional $Q$-flux around non-contractible cycles; if the $R$-flux vanishes for a connected component $X_i$, then the $Q$-flux is simply a group homomorphism \(\pi_1(X_i)\to\sfGO(n,n;\IZ)\) satisfying~\eqref{eq:g-even}.

-\paragraph{Nilmanifold example.} Let us again consider the example of the nilmanifold, this time T-dualized completely, so that the base space is merely a point.
-Here, we can set all higher fields to zero except for $r$ and $q$, and these specify elements $r\in R_n$ and $q\in Q_n$.
+Concretely, in the case of the key example of an abelian gerbe with curvature $H$ on $T^3$, we T-dualize along all cycles in the base.
+Correspondingly, the base space $X$ is merely a point.
+It follows that we can set all cocycle data to zero except for $q$ and $r$, and the latter specifies the expected $R$-flux $r\in R_n$.